 Improve user engagement and conversions through systematic testing grounded in best practicesLearn More →

 Because the majority of landing pages are intended to be simple, we’ve found that most companies’ approach to designing them mostly aligns with what we would recommend.
 Often times, landing pages are built following templates that are available through digital tools such as Marketo.
 They might be created when a company has a specific promotion to offer, for example, and they’re designed to present that offering in a simple, understandable way.
 The downside to following every aspect of a template is that the resulting landing page may only yield average results.
 When page builders are asked why a landing page looks the way it does, the most common response that we hear is, “That’s how I’ve always seen it.”
 Or sometimes they’ll say, “We just looked at another website and copied them.”
 This tactic delivers an adequate landing page, but it rarely produces an optimal one.
 As mentioned earlier, even minor improvements or tweaks can be difference makers when it comes to lead generation.

 A leader in the paperless documentation sector was looking for ways to improve sign up rates for the free trial of their product, a key source of paying customers.
 Their main focus was on paid landing pages, which drove most of their free trial sign-ups.View customer story →

-One significant difference in our approach to landing page creation is that we don’t view it as a single point-in-time exercise.
-We tweak facets of the lander after the initial template is produced until we have a template that truly is the best version of itself.
-The most common way to do this is with a testing tool like Optimizely or Visual Website Optimizer (VWO).
-Using one of these tools, we produce new versions of a lander and let the data we receive back guide where we go next.
-Once we get to a point where we no longer see differences between the versions we test, we consider the page “optimized.”
+When we create a landing page, we don’t view it as a single point-in-time exercise.
+After the initial template is produced, we’ll tweak facets of the page until we have a design that we know is the best version of itself.
+Testing tools such as Optimizely and Visual Website Optimizer (VWO) are the most common ways to do this.
+Using one of these tools, we first produce new versions of a landing page and then analyze how both perform, letting the data that we receive guide what we do next.
+When we no longer see differences between the various pages that we’re testing, we consider it “optimized.”